opennetworkinglab/aether-docs/operations/subscriber.rst

 The following restrictions apply

 #.
-The Imsi ID specified in "from" or "to" is relative to *MCC*, *MNC* and *Enterprise* of the Site.
+The IMSI ID specified in "from" or "to" is relative to *MCC*, *MNC* and *Enterprise* of the Site.
 #.
-The maximum value of an Imsi ID is defined by the number of **S** characters in the `format` specifier of the Site.
+The maximum value of an IMSI ID is defined by the number of **S** characters in the `format` specifier of the Site.
 #.
-Imsi Ranges are contiguous ranges of Imsi IDs.
-To accommodate non contiguous Imsi IDs, add extra Ranges.
+IMSI Ranges are contiguous ranges of IMSI IDs.
+To accommodate non contiguous IMSI IDs, add extra Ranges.
 #.
-Imsi Ranges can have a maximum span of 100 between "from" and "to" Imsi IDs.
+IMSI Ranges can have a maximum span of 100 between "from" and "to" IMSI IDs.
 Break bigger spans in to many ranges.
 #.
-Imsi ranges within a DeviceGroup cannot not overlap.
+IMSI ranges within a DeviceGroup cannot not overlap.

 When the entries on the DeviceGroup edit page are valid the **Update** will become available